Josh4286/next-ecommerce/README.md

 Planned Features:

 Implementing Paypal

 Implementing Stripe

-Using 3rd Party to store images.
+Using 3rd Party to store images

 Better mobile responsiveness

 User to be able to view orders

 Admin Panel and admin users

 Charts to show sales/profits/etc

 ---